Patrick-Ko/theThreadStore/README.md

-# fashion an clothing service
+# fashion and clothing service